-Interview with The Trade Signal Machine
+Interview with The Trade Signal Machine (DARWIN $WFJ)

 Next in our series of trader interviews is the brain behind “The Trade Signal Machine”.
 This trader has really done a lot get the most possible out of our platform and as a result has improved as a trader using our algos.
 With a total of 13 strategies listed on our exchange, this trader is without doubt one to watch when the investment platform opens to the public.
 Keep a close eye on our blog and your emails for further announcements.

 - So, tell us a little about yourself.
 How did you get started and how long have you been trading for?